SSLMate/certspotter/man/certspotter-script.md

 `TEXT_FILENAME`

-:    Path to a file containing a text message describing the malformed certificate.
+:    Path to a text file containing a description of the malformed certificate.
+This file contains the same text that certspotter uses in emails.

+## Error information

+The following environment variables are set for `error` events:

+`TEXT_FILENAME`

+:    Path to a text file containing a description of the error.
 This file contains the same text that certspotter uses in emails.

 # JSON FILE FORMAT